-VACCINES FALL 2016 IMMUNIZATIONS FOR SCHOOL ATTENDANCE DTaP/DTP/DT Tdap/Td Diptheria, Tetanus, Pertussis K Four (4) or more of DTaP or DT, or any combination.
-If all four doses were given before the 4th birthday, a fifth (5) dose is required the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose, and on or after the 4th birthday, a fifth (5) dose is not required to the fourth dose of Tdap variety and the POLIO K-6 Three (3) or more doses of IPV.
+FALL 2017 LA COTA ICC FALL 2016 VACCINES IMMUNIZATIONS FOR SCHOOL ATTENDANCE DTaP/DTP/DT K Four (4) or more of DTaP or DT, or any combination.
+If all four doses were Tdap/Td given before the 4th birthday, a fifth (5) dose is required.
+If the fourth dose was Diptheria, administered at least six months after the third dose, and on or after the 4th Tetanus, Pertussis birthday, a fifth (5) dose is not required.
+1-12 Four (4) or more of DTaP or DT, or any combination.
+Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven (7) and up.
+Grades 7-12 One (1) dose of Tdap vaccine must be administered prior to entry.
+K-6 POLIO Three (3) or more doses of IPV.
 The FINAL dose must be administered on or after the 4th birthday regardless of the number of previous doses.
 If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.
 Grades 7-12 Three (3) or more doses of IPV or OPV.
 If the third dose of either series was received prior to the fourth birthday, a fourth (4) dose is required; If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.

-VACCINES FALL 2016 IMMUNIZATIONS FOR SCHOOL ATTENDANCE MMR K-12 Measles, Two (2) doses of MMR.
-Dose 1 must be administered on or after the Mumps, first birthday.
-The second dose must be administered at least 28 days Rubella after dose 1.
-HEP B Hepatitis B K-12 Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
+MMR K-12 Measles, Two (2) doses of MMR.
+Dose 1 must be administered on or after the first Mumps, birthday.
+The second dose must be administered at least 28 days after dose 1.
+Rubella Similardy.
+The second desertion be definitioned at least 20 days after desert.
+HEP B K-12 Three (3) doses of Hepatitis B. The second dose must be administered at least Hepatitis B 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least 8 weeks after the second dose.
 The last dose in the series (third or fourth dose), must not be administered before age 24 weeks.
-Varicella (Chickenpox) K-6 Two (2) doses of varicella vaccine must be administered prior to entry.
-Dose 1 must be administered on or after the first birthday.
+K-6 Varicella Two (2) doses of varicella vaccine must be administered prior to entry.
+Dose 1 (Chickenpox) must be administered on or after the first birthday.
 The second dose should be administered at least three (3) months after dose one (1); however, if the second dose is administered at least 28 days after first dose, it is considered valid.
 Grades 7-10 One (1) dose of varicella vaccine must be administered on or after the first birthday.
-MCV4 Grade 7 One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry Grade 12 Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry
+Grade 7 MCV4 One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be 741044 administered prior to entry Grade 12 Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry L as